 For those who drink beer regularly, which many athletes do after events, beer doesn’t help with hydration if you have more than one… but it totally does hit the spot after a race or longer 2-4 hour ride!

 Alcohol can lead to dehydration, so be careful how much you consume the evening before and that same day after an event’s celebratory beer has been consumed.
+1 drink is enough to calm the nerves, but 2 may lead to dehydration.

 If your urine looks like a IPA or Pale Ale, drink more water instead of beer.
 If it looks like a Guinness or stout, you don’t need to drink more water…you need to seek medical attention immediately!